Hartley, Sevenoaks: Places of worship

 All Saints Church, the Anglican parish church, is Grade I-listed and dates from the 12th century.
 It is supplemented by the All Saints Church Centre in the centre of the village, which is used as a church hall and for worship.
 St Francis de Sales' Roman Catholic church, a Grade II-listed building, is a 17th-century former barn with timber framing and a thatched roof.
 Hartley United Reformed Church (formerly Congregational) was registered for worship in 1936 but has closed and was put up for sale, before being demolished and turned into housing.

 Sports

-Hartley Country Club cricket section were the Kent Cricket League Premier Champions in 2008, 2011-2013 and 2015.
+Hartley Country Club cricket section were the Kent Cricket League Premier Champions in 2008, 2011–2013 and 2015.
+The Country Club also has sections for Tennis, Bowls, Pétanque, Squash and Junior Football.

-The Pétanque section membership at Hartley Country Club currently numbers about ninety players, split equally between men and women.

 Transport

 Rail

 Hartley is served by Longfield railway station with Southeastern services to London Victoria via Bromley South, Ramsagate via Chatham and Dover Priory via Chatham and Canterbury East.